Vivus says activist investor criticisms are off base

-July 9 (Reuters) - Obesity drugmaker Vivus Inc on Tuesday said its biggest investor, First Manhattan Co, has been offering only “uncertainty and delay” in its efforts to shake up the company’s board of directors.
+(Reuters) - Obesity drugmaker Vivus Inc (VVUS.O) on Tuesday said its biggest investor, First Manhattan Co, has been offering only “uncertainty and delay” in its efforts to shake up the company’s board of directors.

 “FMC’s ‘plan’ - to the extent they have one - appears to revolve solely around doing things that the Vivus board and management team are already doing, ‘fixing’ things that aren’t broken,” Vivus said in a release.